fpatron/Quilibrium-Dashboard/README.md

 1. Install the Infinity plugin
     * Go to Home > Administration > Plugins and data > Plugins
+    * Note: By default, only installed plugins are displayed.
+Switch to "All" mode (top right).
     * Search for the Infinity plugin and install it

-    * Note: By default, only installed plugins are displayed.
-Switch to "All" mode.
-2. Add a datasource for Infinity
+2. Add a datasource for Infinity, Loki and Prometheus
     * Go to Home > Data sources
     * Click on the "Add new data sources" button
     * Search for "Infinity"
+    * Click on "Save & test"
+    * Click on the "Add new data sources" button
+    * Search for "Prometheus"
+    * Connection : Prometheus URL : http://192.168.X.X:9090    (put the IP of the computer running docker)
+    * Click on "Save & test"
+    * Click on the "Add new data sources" button
+    * Search for "Loki"
+    * Connection : URL : http://192.168.X.X:3100             (put the IP of the computer running docker)
     * Click on "Save & test"

 3. Import the dashboard
     * Go to Home > Dashboard
     * Download the dashboard in [JSON format](https://raw.githubusercontent.com/fpatron/Quilibrium-Dashboard/master/grafana/dashboard/quilibrium-dashboard.json)